Thieves Break Into Two South Loop Businesses; Steal ATM, Cash Register, Merchandise

 CHICAGO (CBS) — Thieves broke into two South Loop businesses overnight, minutes apart and just a few blocks from each other.

-The burglars made quick work of their targets, and now Chicago Police are trying to track them down.READ MORE: Reginald Brown Charged With Murder And Arson In Fire That Killed Ieashia Ford And Porche Stinson Ford In Auburn Gresham
+The burglars made quick work of their targets, and now Chicago Police are trying to track them down.READ MORE: Sources: Gov. Pritzker Believes Conventions Can Return To McCormick Place As Soon As Summer

 CBS 2’s Mugo Odigwe spoke with one of the store owners.